How to Encourage Your Child to Take Up Nature Photography

 See the world in a new light

-In short, it becomes easier for children to pick up the technical nuances of photography than most adults, and also becomes the perfect way for children to explore their surroundings and look at the world, especially the outdoors or nature, in a new perspective.
+In short, it is easier for children to pick up the technical nuances of photography as compared to adults, and also becomes the perfect way for children to explore their surroundings and look at the world, especially the outdoors or nature, in a new perspective.

 How parents can help

-There are several benefits that come with encouraging children to take a genuine interest in outdoor/nature photography.
-Here is how parents and guardians can help children grasp the basic nuances of this type of photography:
+There are several benefits that come with encouraging children to take a genuine interest in outdoor photography.
+Here is how parents can help children grasp the basic nuances of this type of photography:

-- A Process of discovery – When you are out with your kids, and helping them learn the art of photography, it is important to notice and allow them to wander (under your watchful eyes), and let them discover what they like the most or what they choose to photograph more than other objects.
-If a kid takes an interest in tiny creatures roaming about, help them in capturing the best shot of different species of bugs and insects.
-You can also encourage them to experiment by clicking pictures in a way that it captures a unique action of the insect, unlike a random shot.
+- A process of discovery: When you are out with your kids, and helping them learn the art of photography, it is important to allow them to wander (under your watchful eyes), and let them discover what they like the most or what they choose to photograph.

-- Provide guidance when necessary –Young children are very easily influenced, and can also retain information for long.
+- Provide guidance when necessary: Young children are very easily influenced, and can also retain information for long.
 Therefore, it is advisable to help them out and guide them as and when required so that they know they have someone to rely on for any kind of information regarding photography or its various techniques.
-You can teach them about different settings like angles and the best light for nature or outdoor photography.
+You can show them different settings like angles and the best light for nature or outdoor photography.

-- Boost their creativity – It has been a well-known fact that young children are extremely creative, and also have a vivid imagination.
-Their young minds can transform even the most basic things into artwork; provided they have the right training or guidance to channel that kind of creativity to produce something extraordinary.
-Thus, by encouraging kids’ into outdoor photography at an early stage, parents allow them to utilise their time in a productive manner and also see a whole new world through their little eyes.
+- Boost their creativity: It is a well-known fact that young children are extremely creative, and also have a vivid imagination.
+Their young minds can transform even the most basic things into artwork, provided they have the right training or guidance to channel that kind of creativity to produce something extraordinary.
+Thus, by encouraging kids to take up outdoor photography at an early stage, parents allow them to utilize their time in a productive manner and also see a whole new world through their little eyes.

-- What’s more, taking it a step further, a few companies that provide photography and photography-oriented travel services in India have made it their social responsibility to help children become responsible citizens by educating them about conservation, wildlife, climate change etc., using tourism and photography.
+What's more, taking it a step further, a few companies that provide photography and photography-oriented travel services in India have made it their social responsibility to help children become responsible citizens by educating them about conservation, wildlife, climate change, etc., using tourism and photography as a tool.

-- Invest time learning and mastering the basics first.
-A strong foundation leads to sound images.
+- Invest time in learning and mastering the basics first.
+A strong foundation leads to good images.

-- Photography is not in the technicalities but is about the subjective expression of your vision and imagination.
-So focus on imagining and planning your images.
+- Photography is not about technicalities but about the subjective expression of your vision.
+So, focus on visualizing and planning your images.

 - The best camera is the one you have in your hands.
-Use it to the utmost.
-Don’t pine for an upgrade until you’ve hit the limit of your current camera’s potential.
+Don't pine for an upgrade until you've hit the limit of your current camera's potential.

 - Know your subject well.

-- You don’t have to photograph everything.
-Go after what you feel the most passionate about or are excited by.
+- You don't have to photograph everything.
+Go after what you feel the most passionate about.